-RDNSLOGS is a Windows program that reads log files generated by web servers and produces a cache file of DNS Reverse Lookups.
+RDNSLOGS is a windows program that scans files for IP addresses and produces a cache file of their DNS Reverse Lookups.
+Originally designed to read files generated by web servers, the program can be used with any text file that contains IP addresses.
 Through the use of multiple concurrent reverse DNS lookup threads, the program quickly converts numeric IP addresses to their corresponding host names.
 RDNSLOGS is written in C++ for fast native mode execution.
-While the program was written originally to complement the Analog Log File Analyzer, it can certainly be used in other environments.
+This program was written to complement the Analog Log File Analyzer, but it can certainly be used in other environments.

 The cache file produced by RDNSLOGS is a text file whose format is:

-This build was made using the latest Visual Studio 2010 C++.
+This build was made using the latest Visual Studio 2012 C++.
 Please consider purchasing this version.
-V5.20 is extremely stable and offers many features and performance enhancements not found in the older versions.
+V6.0 is extremely stable and offers many features and performance enhancements not found in the older versions.

 Upon receipt of PayPal payment, a zip file of the package will be immediately emailed to you.
 Installation of RDNSLOGS is straightforward.
 Unzip the contents of the zip file, and copy rdnslogs.exe into a convenient directory.